dikortis/LetsTalkETC/Episodes/Episode_14.md

-be important to keep in mind there and dashes of exams looses as well as you know the positive incentive so you know view obviously collecting taxes is is difficult and and particularly across the whole block channel existing stake but you know if you can create some positive incentive and this is sort of the liquid democracy dao stuff with steak way to sort of it meant to encourage this is like hey you're buying a stake in the network but that steak
+be important to keep in mind there and dashes of exams looses as well as you know the positive incentive so you know view obviously collecting taxes is difficult and and particularly across the whole block channel existing stake but you know if you can create some positive incentive and this is sort of the liquid democracy DAO stuff with steak way to sort of it meant to encourage this is like hey you're buying a stake in the network but that steak